What is calcineurin?

 What are the oral calcineurin inhibitors?

-Side effects and risks of the specific calcineurin inhibitors are described in the individual topics.
+Side effects and risks of the specific calcineurin inhibitor are described in the individual topics.

 As a class of drug, the main concern is the effect of calcineurin on kidney function.
 Suspected reasons for nephrotoxicity include: